OfficeDev/Microsoft-Teams-Samples/samples/app-anonymous-users/nodejs/README.md

     npm start
     ```

-   - If you face any dependency error while installing node modules, try using below command
+If you face any dependency error while installing node modules, try using below command

     ```bash
     npm install --legacy-peer-deps
     ```

 - In a different terminal, navigate to `samples/app-anonymous-users/nodejs/ClientApp` folder, Open your local terminal and run the below command to install node modules.
 You can do the same in Visual studio code terminal by opening the project in Visual studio code

     ```bash
+    cd client
     npm install
     ```